dddrrreee/cs140e-win19/labs/lab7-interrupts/lab.md

    0. We'll show how to setup interrupts / exceptions on the r/pi.
-   These are useful for responding quickly to devices, do pre-emptive threads, handle protection faults.
+   Interrupts and exceptions are useful for responding quickly to devices, do pre-emptive threads, handling protection faults, and other things.

    1. We strip interrupts down to a fairly small amount of code.
 You will go over each line and get a feel for what is going on.

-   2. You will use timer interrupts to implement a simple but useful statistical profiler.
+   2. You will use timer interrupts to implement a simple but useful statistical profiler similar to `gprof`.
+As is often the case, because the r/pi system is so simple, so too is the code we need to write, especially as compared to on a modern OS.

 The good thing about the lab is that interrupts are often made very complicated or just discussed so abstractly it's hard to understand them.